LuaToC/LuaToC/README.md

 2. Download the transpiler.lua file
 3. Make a lua script.
 This will be turned into C
 4. Run lua transpiler.lua [your .lua script path, by default ./input.lua]
-5. Output.c will be generated, if nothing went wrong it should be able to be compiled!
-(Heres a MinGW64 command to compile output.c with max optimization:  gcc -O3 -march=native -flto -o output output.c)
+5. Output.c will be generated, if nothing went wrong it should be able to be compiled!\n (Heres a MinGW64 command to compile output.c with max optimization:  gcc -O3 -march=native -flto -o output output.c)